RetroFlag/GPiCase2-Script/README.md

 --------------------
 ### For Recalbox7.1.1/8.0
+`Be careful!: This script does not need to be installed in recalbox 8.1.1`
 1. Make sure you are connected to the internet.
 2. Make sure your keyboard is connected.
 3. Press F4, and then press ALT-F2 to enter the terminal.